militaryinvestor/militaryinvestor.github.io/_posts/2021-08-15-Don't-Leave-Your-TSP-Money-Only-in-The-G-Fund.md

 ----

 If you aren't sure how your money in the TSP is invested, follow this step-by-step guide to fix that entitled "[How to Start Investing in the Thrift Savings Plan (TSP) Part Two: Change Your TSP Allocations](2021-12-12-How-to-Start-Investing-in-The-Thrift-Savings-Plan-TSP-Part-2-TSP-Allocations.md).

-So, are you ready to fix your TSP?
-If so, follow the step-by-step guide in this post: "***ADD LINK TO TSP GUIDE PART 2**)